chris-short/chrisshort.net/content/post/intro-to-ebpf/index.md

 - [ebpf-for-windows][21]: eBPF implementation that runs on top of Windows
 - [Katran][22]: Facebook-created network load balancer

+There's also a lovely list of projects in the [eBPF Project Landscape][24].

-## Is eBPF worthy of they hype?
+## Is eBPF worthy of the hype?

-Yes! eBPF is good stuff.
-I am waiting for a project to bust out one of the above projects to dive into performance issues.
+Yes! eBPF is good stuff and should only keep getting better as adoption increases.
+I am waiting for the right project to bust out one of the above projects to dive into performance issues or to look at [syscalls][25] being passed to kernel.
 "Any sufficiently advanced technology is indistinguishable from magic" applies here.
 But, eBPF is a rubber mallet, and you can't fix EVERYTHING with it.
 You can cover a lot of sins with eBPF.
 You can FIND damn near anything with it, and that's as good a start as anyone can give you.

 [1]: https://ebpf.foundation/
 [2]: https://ebpf.io